Hemophilia care at Mayo Clinic

-At Mayo Clinic, pediatric hematologists lead a team that may include doctors in orthopedics, family medicine, physical medicine and rehabilitation, and other areas, along with pediatric hemophilia nurses.
+At Mayo Clinic, pediatric hematologists lead teams of doctors who may specialize in orthopedics, family medicine, physical medicine and rehabilitation, and other areas, with pediatric hemophilia nurses.
 This means that you're not getting just one opinion — you benefit from the knowledge and experience of each specialist.

 Advanced diagnosis and treatment

 Hemophilia is rare, so it's vital to get an accurate diagnosis and treatment.
-Mayo Clinic has been designated a comprehensive hemophilia center with doctors who specialize in the diagnosis and treatment of hemophilia.
+Mayo Clinic has been designated a comprehensive hemophilia center by the Centers for Disease Control and Prevention.
 People who are treated at comprehensive hemophilia centers usually have fewer bleeding complications and hospitalizations.

 Expertise and rankings

-- Experience you can trust.
-Every year, Mayo Clinic specialists treat more than 560 people with this rare condition.
-This expertise and experience ensures that your team is prepared with the knowledge and resources to provide you with exactly the care you need.
+Every year, Mayo Clinic specialists treat more than 600 people with this rare condition.
+This expertise ensures that your care team has the knowledge and resources to provide you with exactly the care you need.

 Locations, travel and lodging